A Brief History of Electrics

-After this successful demonstration, which involved a lightly powered electric locomotive, the motive power began springing up on light rail, interurban, and trolley systems all across the country because of its clean, efficient, and reliable means of transportation.
-However, main line electric locomotives did not appear until 1895 when the Baltimore & Ohio Railroad opened a three mile stretch of electrified territory in Baltimore that operated on a 600-volt direct current system with four gearless, 360 horsepower, locomotives (or “motors” as electrics are often called) for power.
+After this successful demonstration, which involved a lightly powered "motor," the locomotive began springing up on light rail, interurban, and trolley systems all across the country because of its clean, efficient, and reliable means of transportation.
+However, main line electrics did not appear until 1895 when the Baltimore & Ohio opened a three mile stretch of electrified territory in Baltimore that operated on a 600-volt direct current system with four gearless, 360 horsepower, locomotives (or “motors” as electrics are often called) for power.

 The primary reason for the B&O’s electrification was to solve a safety issue with its 1.25-mile long tunnel situated under residential neighborhoods in Baltimore where smoke would become a health issue.
 However, by this time steam locomotive smoke in large urban areas, in general, was becoming a serious health and safety issue and by the early 20th century, particularly after a New York Central passenger train collided with a New Haven suburban train in January of 1902 in New York City (because of a smoke-obscured signal), many cities began passing ordinances banning steam from their city limits.